When was the last time someone appreciated you at work?

 33. “Your work ethic has paid off and everyone is amazed by your success.
 Mazel tov!”

-34. “Thank you for being my inspiration for all the good work.”
+34. “Thank you for being my inspiration for all the good work and most importantly, being a good employee.”

 35. “You have left us mesmerized with every project.
 I am so happy to see you excel!”